mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

  - Howto Recipes
 ---

-# Run Deepl Learning Codes on GPUs
+# Run Deep Learning Codes on GPUs

  Deep leaning is the fundation of artificial intelligence nowadays.
 Deep leaning programs can be accelerated substantially on GPUs.

-PyTorch is a popular Python package for working on deep learning project.
+PyTorch is a popular Python package for working on deep learning projects.

 This page shows recipes to run Pytorch programs on GPUs.